TeMyls/Miscellaneous-/BSP - Binary Space Partitioning/README.md

 ![](https://github.com/TeMyls/Miscellaneous-/blob/main/BSP%20-%20Binary%20Space%20Partitioning/BSPqueuevisualization.png)

 # Results
 The reason why the subsections are so lopsided in some cases is that the vertical or horizontal splitting is random.
+<br />This can be remedied by replacing the 'rand' variable with 1 or 0 so the similar layouts are generated each time.

 ![](https://github.com/TeMyls/Miscellaneous-/blob/main/BSP%20-%20Binary%20Space%20Partitioning/BSPsubdivisions.PNG)